Menu

 Some victims have been sexually assaulted or needed hospitalisation.

-In Rome, many attacks have taken place:
+In Rome, many incidents have taken place:

 • around Termini station